 Channel Size: The potential for lateral channel movement and erosion tends to increase with stream size.
 HDFs tend to exhibit low rates of lateral migration due to the stabilizing influence of vegetation on the channel bed and banks.
-Erosive forces in active watercourses tend to exceed the stabilizing properties of vegetation and result in higher migration rates.

-Valley Setting: Watercourses with wide, flat floodplains and low valley and channel slopes tend to migrate laterally across the floodplain over time.
+Erosive forces in active watercourses tend to exceed the stabilizing properties of vegetation and result in higher migration rates. - ► Valley Setting: Watercourses with wide, flat floodplains and low valley and channel slopes tend to migrate laterally across the floodplain over time.
 Watercourses that are confined in narrow, well drained valleys are less likely to erode laterally but are more susceptible to down-cutting and channel widening, particularly where there are changes in upstream land use.
 Typically the classification of the valley will fall into one of three categories: confined, partially confined, and unconfined.

-Meander Belt Width: The meander belt width represents the maximum expression of the meander pattern within a channel reach.
+For confined and partially confined segments, an evaluation of the long-term stable top-of-slope should be completed to characterize the site prior to design. - Meander Belt Width: The meander belt width represents the maximum expression of the meander pattern within a channel reach.
 Therefore, this width/corridor covers the lateral area that the channel could potentially occupy over time.
 This value has been used by regulatory agencies for corridor delineation associated with natural hazards and the meander belt width is typically of a similar dimension to the Regulatory floodplain.
-The use of the meander belt width of structure sizing has been established as a criterion by some regulatory agencies and represents a very conservative approach

-Meander Amplitude: The meander amplitude and wavelength are important parameters to ensure that channel processes and functions can be maintained within the crossing.
+The use of the meander belt width of structure sizing has been established as a criterion by some regulatory agencies and represents a very conservative approach - Meander Amplitude: The meander amplitude and wavelength are important parameters to ensure that channel processes and functions can be maintained within the crossing.
 For the purposes of this protocol, the meander amplitude of the watercourse would be measured in the vicinity of the crossing and used as a guide to determine the relative risk to the structure.
-The number of meander wavelengths to be considered is both dependent on the scale of the watercourse and the degree of valley confinement.

-Rapid Geomorphic Assessment (RGA) Score: An RGA score is essentially a measure of the stability of the channel.
+The number of meander wavelengths to be considered is both dependent on the scale of the watercourse and the degree of valley confinement. - Rapid Geomorphic Assessment (RGA) Score: An RGA score is essentially a measure of the stability of the channel.
 Channels that are unstable tend to be actively adjusting and thus are sensitive to the possible effects of the proposed crossing.
 Accordingly, there is more risk associated with unstable channels.
-While the actual RGA score will be reported, there are three levels of stability: 0-0.20 is stable; 0.21-0.40 is moderately stable; >0.40 is unstable.

-100-year Migration Rates: Using historical aerial photographs, migration rates may be quantified (where possible) for each crossing location.
+While the actual RGA score will be reported, there are three levels of stability: 0-0.20 is stable; 0.21-0.40 is moderately stable; >0.40 is unstable. - ▶ 100-year Migration Rates: Using historical aerial photographs, migration rates may be quantified (where possible) for each crossing location.
 A higher migration rate indicates a more unstable system and higher geomorphic risk.
 Ideally, watercourse crossing structures should be aligned perpendicular to and centered on a straight section of channel, or at an appropriate skew that would not affect channel processes.
 In terms of sizing, the structure would ideally span the meander belt width in order to accommodate the downstream migration of meander features.
 In many cases, however, the costs prohibit such structure sizes.
-From a geomorphic perspective, larger structures are favored to minimize the long-term risk and maintenance associated with natural channel adjustment.
+From a geomorphic perspective, larger structures are favoured to minimize the long-term risk and maintenance associated with natural channel adjustment. - Proximity to Confluences: Crossings should be located at a sufficient distance from confluences so that the confluence and associated tributaries do not pose any erosive risk to the structure or approaches evaluate 100-year migration rates and trends where crossings are proximal to confluences.